bzvnr/Renumber-Textile-References/README.md

 ## Features

-- Automatically renumber explicitly numbered references by their order of appearance in text
+- Automatically renumber explicitly numbered Textile references by their order of appearance in text
-- Error detection that highlights user formatting errors to prevent incorrect usage
+- User formatting errors are detected and highlighted to prevent incorrect usage
-- References can be placed almost anywhere in text and be placed in the [ReferenceSection]("./configuration") (for limits, see [Limitations](./#limitations))
+- References can be placed almost anywhere in text and be placed in the [ReferenceSection]("./configuration") (for limits, see [Limitations](./#bugs))

 ## Example